alecchendev/alecchendev.github.io/posts/break-crypto.md

 ## What is currency?

-Something where there is general consensus on the value.
+Something that people agree has value.

 Economic definition: medium of exchange, medium of accounting, store of value.
 Does bitcoin fit these? yes.

 The only thing we really need in order to use a currency is to know how much any person has of the currency, but how do we do this?

-The only thing we need for a functioning currency is to know how much any person has

 Why?
-So that we know they have enough to pay us, to know they aren't creating fake money, etc. [1]
+So that we know they have enough to pay us, to know they aren't creating fake money, etc.

+This is easy with physical currency, you just bust out your bag of gold and we've got all we need.
+It gets a bit more complicated when it comes to digital currency.

 ## Digital currency